-Every now and again a film from 1971 pops up on TV staring John Mills as a farmer that falls in love with his housekeeper Dulcima.
-It has a slightly tragic ending that involves the distraught farmer and his shotgun, but hey ho.
+Every now and again a film from 1971 called Dulcima pops up on TV staring John Mills as a farmer that falls in love with his housekeeper Dulcima.
+It has a somewhat tragic ending that involves the distraught farmer and his shotgun, but hey-ho.

 When I first saw it, there were a queue of people waiting at a bus stop (in the film).
 Nothing unusual in that, but the place looked very familiar.

-Next a little green single decker appeared and on the destination board were the words Forest Green.
+A green single decker bus then appeared and on the destination board were the words Forest Green.
 The bus stop was next to the market house in Minchinhampton.

-There were then shots of the bus winding its way through Minchinhampton and past a small truck that said Hilliers Pies on it.
-Hilliers were once based in Newmarket, just out of Nailsworth town centre and were famous for pork pies and sausauges.
+There are then shots of the bus winding its way through Minchinhampton and past a small truck that has Hilliers Pies written on it.
+Hilliers were once based in Newmarket, just out of Nailsworth town centre and were famous for pork pies and sausages.

-Further shots in the film show the bus going across the common with the ever present cows and then rounding that tight corner on the Avening road by the pub as the road climbs on towards Tetbury.
+Further shots in the film show the bus traveling across Minchinhampton common with the ever present cows, and then rounding that tight corner on the Avening road by the pub as the road climbs on towards Tetbury.
 This little bus gets about in a somewhat random order!

 Dulcima is shown fairly often on TV and is also available on DVD.
-The photos were taken from the TV screen so are a bit rubbish, but if you want to see the area in the early 70s check out the film, which you can buy via the Amazon link below.
+The photos were taken from the TV screen so aren’t very good, but if you want to see the area in the early 70s check out the film, which you can buy via the Amazon link below.
 If you buy via the link I will get an insignificant commission.